ROCm/rocSHMEM/docs/install.rst

 rocSHMEM supports two network backends:

 * The **IPC (Inter-Process Communication)** backend enables fast communication between GPUs on the same host using ROCm inter-process mechanisms.
 It does not support inter-node communication.
-* The **RO** backend (Reverse Offload) enables communication between GPUs on different nodes through a NIC, using a host-based proxy to forward communication orders to and from the GPU.
+* The **RO (Reverse Offload)** backend enables communication between GPUs on different nodes through a NIC, using a host-based proxy to forward communication orders to and from the GPU.
 In this release, RO is the only inter-node communication backend and is built on an MPI-RMA compatibility layer.

 You can activate IPC and RO backends in the same rocSHMEM build.
 In this case, IPC handles intra-node communication, while RO handles inter-node communication.